CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Introduction

-In Section 2, we briefly review deep learning, transfer learning, and neurocomputational antecedents of our unsupervised feature extraction approach.
+In Section 2, we briefly review transfer learning and neurocomputational antecedents of our unsupervised feature extraction approach.
 In Section 3, we present the proposed Contextually Guided CNN (CG-CNN) method and a measure of its transfer utility.
 We present experimental results in Section 4 and conclude the paper in Section 5.
-An early exploration of CG-CNN has been reported in conference proceedings \cite{spie}.